genidma/zoom-scripts/README.md

    38 Fraser Jaleel

 Note: If you get private messages and/or reply back to private messages, then the you need to consider that in the count.

+##Script # 2##
+# Extracting URLs#
+Note: This script may not work 100%.
+Because, URLs typed like this may not be scraped by this script --> cnn.com

+# Follow step 1 and 2 above.

+# Step 3: type or paste the following command on your terminal (below):

+cat meeting_saved_chat.txt | grep -i "www\|http"
+# Note : Same note as in Script # 1 (above)